Berry-Esseen Bounds for Projection Parameters and Partial Correlations with Increasing Dimension: Central Limit Theorems using a Deterministic Inequality

-as the anti-concentration constant.
-Then, Corollary~\ref{cor:Max-Statistic-Correct-Scaling} and the inequality~\eqref{eq:basic-identity-BE} with $\Psi(t) = \mathbb{P}(\max_{1\le j\le d}|G_j| \le t)$ yields the following general Berry-Esseen bound for the normalized entries of the OLS estimator.
+Combining all the pieces, we have now arrived to the following general Berry-Esseen bound for the normalized entries of the OLS estimator $\widehat{\beta}$.
 This is the main result of this section.

 \begin{theorem} For any $\eta_n > 0$,